cbgoodman/pspa611/content/content/06-content.markdown

 [^3]: XiaoHu Wang, *Financial Management in the Public Sector: Tools, Applications, and Cases* (Armonk, NY: M.E.
 Sharpe, 2010).

-[^4]: Zachary T. Mohr, “An Analysis of the Purposes of Cost Accounting in Large u.s. Cities,” *Public Budgeting & Finance* 35, no. 1 (2015): 95–115.
+[^4]: Zachary T. Mohr, “An Analysis of the Purposes of Cost Accounting in Large U.S. Cities,” *Public Budgeting & Finance* 35, no. 1 (2015): 95–115.

 [^5]: Zachary T. Mohr, “Performance Measurement and Cost Accounting: Are They Complementary or Competing Systems of Control?” *Public Administration Review* 76, no. 4 (2016): 616–25.